 Silent Running soundproofing and vibration dampening products..

-is the best performing and cost effective soundproofing and vibration dampening products.
+are the best performing and cost effective soundproofing and vibration dampening products.
 This liquid-based sound proofing coatings utilize a space-age viscoelastic polymer system that virtually eliminates unwanted sound and vibration problems.
 The viscoelastic properties of Silent Running liquid-based coatings absorbs the noise and vibration and converts it into low-grade heat, which is dissipated throughout the applied surface.
 It adheres to any surface and since it's a liquid, it goes on easy like paint with a brush, roller or spray, and takes up less space and weighs less than existing sound proofing technologies like mats and wraps.
 Just paint it on and feel the difference.

 Silent Running is a nontoxic water-based vibration absorbing material.
 You apply it just like paint and it dries to a hard surface in a few hours.
 The viscoelastic properties of Silent Running liquid-based coatings make them the best performing, cost effective solution to your unwanted sound or vibration issue.
 The coating absorbs the noise and vibration and converts it into low-grade heat, which is then dissipated throughout the applied surface.